simon-verbois/plex-full-setup/kometa/README.md

 I use Kometa to automate my collections, as well as the display on my home page.<br>
 I wanted to reproduce a home page that was a little more lively, like those on Netflix, Amazon Prime, etc.<br>
 So I used this collection system to achieve my goals.
-The randomizer script will run via a crontab (schedule), automatically modifying Kometa's configuration and changing the homepage every night.
+The randomizer script will run via docker and use kometa env schedule to run 1h before, automatically modifying Kometa's configuration and changing the homepage every night.

 ## Usage
 1. Adapt the timezone and running schedule in .env